 - Regulatory liaison between study team/sponsor/IRB

-Multi-SiteThe multi-site project management team provides data management and clinical monitoring support for multi-site trials coordinated by the CTO from trial start-up through trial closeout.
+Multi-SiteThe multi-site project management team provides data management and clinical monitoring support for multi-site trials coordinated by the CTSU from trial start-up through trial closeout.

 - II trials coordination with peer investigators and institutions